snimmagadda1/stack-exchange-graphql-server/README.md

 docker-compose up
 ```

 and visit [http://localhost:8080](http://localhost:8080) to start using the playground or hit the endpoint with some queries!
-For example, to get information on a couple typical Q&A pages:
+For example, to get information on a the highest scoring Q&A pages in a sub-community:

 ```
-query posts {
+query postsPagination {
-  allPostsCursor(first: 2) {
+  allPostsCursor(first: 10, where: { order: { field: votes, order: DESC } }) {
    pageInfo {
       hasNextPage
       hasPreviousPage
     }